joshmorgan1000/UTKH/README.md

 High-intensity laser experiments can probe the resonance-driven behaviors of light and matter:
 - **Predicted Observation:**
   - When two high-power lasers intersect in a vacuum, the resulting interaction should:
-    - Create transient harmonic structures resembling localized mass.
+    - Create transient harmonic structures resembling localized mass or dark matter.
     - Potentially emit low-energy gravitational waves or other detectable resonant artifacts.
 - **Experimental Setup:**
   - Use two ultra-high-intensity lasers (e.g., petawatt lasers) focused on a single point in a controlled vacuum chamber.
   - Deploy gravitational wave detectors or sensitive instruments to measure anomalies in the surrounding energy field.

----

 ### Polarization and Higher-Dimensional Effects <a href="#polarization-and-higher-dimensional-effects"></a>